Tips & Tricks

 -

 Did you know that Flash Renamer has some limited file moving capabilities?
-Here's how: Use the format function and add the tag
+Here's how: Use the Free Format function and add the tag

 -